TrellixVulnTeam/swahilipython_SCMU/Doc/library/cmd.rst

    :mod:`readline` is available, command completion is done automatically.

-   The optional arguments *stdin* and *stdout* specify the  input and output file objects that the Cmd instance or subclass  instance will use for input and output.
+   The optional arguments *stdin* and *stdout* specify the  input and output file objects that the Cmd instance or subkundi  instance will use for input and output.
 If not specified, they will default to :data:`sys.stdin` and :data:`sys.stdout`.